 The paper shows tremendous variation in how contemporary Westerners thought about Chinese entrepreneurs: some of their assessments of Chinese entrepreneurship were clearly informed by the colonialist and racialist ideologies, but other Westerners discussed Chinese entrepreneurs in a fashion that was distinctly non-colonialist and non-Orientalist.
 We find that while some contemporary authors, particularly English-speaking missionaries and government officials, employed the standard Orientalist tropes of passivity and economic stagnation in the course of discussing Chinese entrepreneurship, other Western writers, including those from mercantile backgrounds, directly challenged such colonialist ideas and stressed that Chinese people, or at least some sub-sets of the Han Chinese populations, were actually extremely entrepreneurial.
 Such depictions of Chinese entrepreneurs undermined the Orientalist and racialist stereotype of the Chinese as essentially passive, tradition-bound, and backward.
 This paper modifies our understanding of how colonialism shaped Western perceptions of China by showing the some Western writers rejected Orientalist ideas in the course of their discussions of Chinese entrepreneurship.
 The paper is thus a contribution towards a fuller and richer understanding of the cultural history of Sino-Western business.

 Let us define our key terms.
-Following Schumpeter, we define “entrepreneurship” as the capacity and intention to plan and manage innovative profit-oriented business ventures.
+Following Schumpeter, we define “entrepreneurship” as the capacity and intention to plan and manage innovative profit-oriented business ventures, and as crucial agent that drives economic changes within business history.
 An “Orientalist” discourse emphasizes the sheer difference between the so-called “West,” which was conceptualized as rational, progressive, and humane, and the so-called Orient, which was barbaric, irrational, stagnant, and ruled by cruel tyrants.
 Orientalist modes of thought were distinct from but frequently overlapped with ideas such as scientific racism that Westerners used to bolster the idea that they were superior to all non-white, non-Christian, and non-Western peoples.
 Orientalism exaggerates differences between macro-geographical regions such “the East” and “the West” while minimizing individual and micro-geographical differences within such regions.
 Orientalism thus “essentializes” the differences between East and West.
 As used in post-colonial scholarship, the term colonialism has a broader definition than Orientalism, as it includes discourses that denigrated any non-Western cultures that were located outside of the spatial imaginary of “the East.”

 There can be no doubt that intense anti-Chinese prejudice was present in the Western expatriate communities in China throughout the seven decades covered by our paper.
 The extent of anti-Chinese prejudice in contemporaneous Western cultures has been well documented by Robert Bickers’s studies of Western mercantile community in China, by intellectual and cultural historians, and by the many historians who have studied the experience of Chinese immigrant communities.
 As James Hevia, David Scott, and others have shown, contempt for the Chinese also informed Western diplomatic, naval, and military action in China during and after the Opium Wars.
 Postcolonial scholarship has demonstrated that period covered by our paper also saw a reduction in the status of the Chinese in the global hierarchy of races that was part of the contemporary Western spatial imagination: the Chinese were re-classified as definitely non-white.
 Simply put, many Westerners in this era harboured extremely racist attitudes towards the Chinese.
 The Chinese Communist Party’s ongoing “patriotic education” program, which emphasizes the sheer extent to which Westerners mistreated China during the so-called “century of humiliation”, is based on legitimate grievances about real historical events.